-My favorite beer time of the year is winter.
+Winter is my favorite time of the beer year.
 Pun-tastic names abound and brewers really throw together big, flavor-filled beers unencumbered by a particular style.
 I have even seen a peach/pecan mash-up!
-Here are eight less weird Holiday seasonals that should be under the tree and in your ‘fridge.
+Here are eight less weird Holiday seasonals that should be under the tree and in your fridge.

 A big hoppy IPA filled with citrus note.
 This 2010 World Beer Championship gold medalist is dry hopped with a blend of centennial hops.